-Property that is used less than 50% in the operation of a telephone company is exempt from the telephone property tax.
-Instead, such property is subject to local property taxes.
-This exemption had an insignificant effect on state revenues for FY06.
+Property that is used less than 50% in the operation of a telephone company is exempt from the telephone property tax and subject, instead, to local property taxes.
+Since telephone company reports filed with the Department of Revenue do not include information on this type of property, an estimate of the effect of the exemption is not available.
+However, based on discussions with assessment staff, the amount of such property is probably minimal, implying that the exemption has an insignificant effect on state revenues.